 Parking can be difficult as this is a popular destination.
 Make sure you park only in appropriate spaces and entirely off roadways to prevent ticketing, as this area is monitored regularly.

-And One Long-Distance Trail!
+And One Long-Distance Hiking Trail in Scotland!

 The Skye Trail